AndreaCensi/andreaweb/src-wp-page/publications.md

 [cyrill]: http://www.informatik.uni-freiburg.de/~stachnis/

 For a summary of my main research interests, see <a href="http://purl.org/censi/research/201303-bootstrapping-vehicles.pdf">
 a recent presentation about my work.</a>

-#### Preprints

 *Legend*:
 <img style='border:0; margin-bottom:-3px; height: 17px;'  src='/media/slides2.gif'/> **slides** presented at a conference or other meeting;
 <img style='border:0; margin-bottom:-3px; height: 17px;'  src='/media/web.gif'/>&nbsp;**datasets** or **source code**.
+Please feel free to ask for a PDF if it is not linked here.

+#### Preprints

 <p style='background-color: #fee; margin-left: 4em; margin-right: 4em; padding: 0.4em'> Any feedback on preprints is greatly appreciated!
 The quantum of feedback you can give is something along the lines of "I stopped reading because I got lost at point X".
 </p>

+[pub_ref_desc id='carlone14coherent_sub']

 [pub_ref_desc id='censi13jbds_sub']